Charles Edward, Duke of Saxe-Coburg and Gotha: Eugenics

-Eugenics—the fringe theory that a human population can be "improved" over generations by encouraging some people to have children and discouraging others—was a concept that originated in the 19th century and became increasingly popular among German academic circles in the decades before the Nazis came to power.
+Eugenics—the now-discredited theory that a human population can be "improved" over generations by encouraging some people to have children and discouraging others—was a concept that originated in the 19th century and became increasingly popular among German academic circles in the decades before the Nazis came to power.
 At the start of the 20th century, children born into poorer families tended to be less healthy, and more likely to develop behaviour that was considered destructive, compared with their richer counterparts.
 Therefore, it made implicit sense to some people that the differences between social classes might be genetic.
 Anxieties about the genetic health of the German nation were heightened by the First World War when large numbers of able-bodied men were killed or crippled, while men who were incapable of combat remained at home.

 Growing amounts of scientific research into eugenics took place over subsequent years and Hitler endorsed the idea during the 1920s.
 The Great Depression intensified concern that disabled people were a drain on public resources, with scientists and non-Nazi politicians increasingly discussing the idea of voluntary sterilisation for these groups.
 The Nazi Party expressed strong support for eugenics during the early 1930s.
 In the early twentieth century, eugenic ideas received wide international support across the political spectrum and eugenic policies such as compulsory sterilisation of "defectives" were introduced in several countries.
-The theory lost mainstream support after WWII because of its use by the Nazis to justify mass murder.
+The theory lost mainstream support after the Second World War because of its use by the Nazis to justify mass murder.